jonschlinkert/boilerplate-assemble-swig/README.md

 # assemble-swig-example

-> Example for using swig templates in Assemble
+> Example project using Assemble and Swig.

-To learn more about Assemble and registering custom helpers, visit [assemble.io/docs/custom-helpers](http://assemble.io/docs/Custom-Helpers.html).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com).